ParadauxDev/Paradise/README.md

 #Paradise: Yet another discord.js bot
-Paradise is a utility, fun and moderation bot written for Discord using [discord.js](https://github.com/discordjs/discord.js)
+Paradise is a utility, fun and moderation bot written for Discord using [discord.js](https://github.com/discordjs/discord.js) Open Source, not to be used for commercial activity.

 # Requirements